I'll never forget the day dad told us, "Your mommy is sick and we need to help her get better."

 I will never forget where I was when my dad told my sister and I that mom had breast cancer.
 I liked to crawl out onto the porch roof from my bedroom window and I was sitting on the hot roof tiles and he was leaning out to talk to me.
-I always knew when something was going down with my family and this was my hiding spot.
-I wasn't sure what I was hiding from but I knew it was something, so I climbed out my window but dad just leaned out the window, arms crossed on the frame and told us what was going on.
 When it's your mom who has breast cancer your world stands still.

 Mom was a pretty solid, self assured woman.
 I marveled at her strength in the face of this disease, but at times she could be downright scary with her intensity and bluntness.
-When I heard her crying in her bedroom right across the half from mine, I knew this was different for all of us.
-I decided to be brave even though I had no idea what I was going to be brave about but she soon showed me.
+When I heard her crying in her bedroom right across the hall from mine, I knew this was different for all of us.
+I decided to be brave even though I had no idea what I was going to be brave about at the time.
 Everyone has their own way of dealing with illness and mom's way was to deal with it head on.

 My Mom the Survivor, My Hero

 After that first night when I heard my mom crying about her situation I don't think I ever heard or saw her cry again.
 Sometimes I wish she would have because then I could have too, but she never did.
 She was a nurse and had seen her share of the side effects of chemotherapy and had decided this was not for her.
 So although the cancerous lump was small enough that she could have had a lumpectomy with follow up chemotherapy, she chose the more radical solution.